SaldanhaVitor/super-app-backend/README.md

 ### How to Use the Application

-Register an account by providing the necessary information, such as username and email.
+Register an account by providing the necessary information, such as name and email.

 After successful registration, you will receive a JWT token as a response.
 This token will be required for authentication.

 Include the JWT token in the Authorization header of each request made to the application's API.
-The header should follow the format: Authorization: Bearer <your_token>.
+The header should follow the format: <span style="font-weight:bold"> Authorization: Bearer <your_token> </span>.
 Replace <your_token> with the actual JWT token received during registration.

 Make requests to the application's endpoints, ensuring that the Authorization header is included in each request.
 Without a valid JWT token, the application will reject the request and return an appropriate error message.